Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-Clearly, selection bias can in principle include different instances of our taxonomy, since its type is not specified not decided by its characterizing conditions.
+\textbf{Non-Markovian Definition of Selection Bias.} Clearly, selection bias can in principle include different instances of our taxonomy, since its type is not specified by its characterizing conditions.
 We now try to understand if it meets the requirement for being Markovian in the first place.
 Comparing it with the action of a general $\ka \in \mc M(Z,Z)$ on the input probability $P$, we get the condition

-It is easy to check that the kernel satisfying the condition is $\ka(z, d\t z) \coloneqq \delta_{z}(d\t z) \alpha(z)$, which respects the definition of kernel, but does not fulfill the Markov property unless $\alpha(z) = 1 \ \forall z \in Z$.
+It is easy to check that the kernel satisfying the condition is $\ka(z, d\t z) \coloneqq \delta_{z}(d\t z) \alpha(z)$, which respects the definition of kernel, but does not fulfill the Markov property, \ie, $\ka(z, Z)=1$ for all $z\in Z$, unless $\alpha(z) = 1 \ \forall z \in Z$.
 This kernel is defined such that $P$ is corrupted into $\t P$, but it does not preserve mass for every input probability measure, therefore it is not what we are looking for to say that selection bias is a Markovian corruption.
 Is this $\ka$ the only possible guess?

 Consider a general $\ka \in \mc M(Z,Z)$.
 It can be rewritten through its density \wrt a suitable measure, \ie,

 and defining $\beta(\t z) \coloneqq \int_Z k(z, \t z) \, P(d z)$, we obtain $\t P(A) = \int_A \beta(\t z) \, \nu(d\t z) \ \ \forall A \in \mc Z \,.$ Imposing $\ka$ to act as selection bias, we get $\beta(z) = \alpha(z) \ \forall z \in Z$ and $\nu = P \in \mc P (Z),\ \mu \coloneqq \f{\nu + P}2 $ -a.e.
 On the other hand, the Markov condition asks